lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-01-19-plan-your-move-to-agentforce-marketing.md

 - Continue mapping **Contact → Individual** using ContactId
 - Map **all Accounts** (person and business) to the Account DMO
-- Use segmentation, filtering, or Data Transforms to distinguish Person Accounts from business accounts
+- Use segmentation, filtering, or Data Transforms to distinguish Person Accounts from Business Accounts

 The Individual DMO should remain the **single representation of a human being** across both models.
 Avoid creating parallel identity paths simply because different CRM account types exist.

----

-## 5. Privacy and Consent Considerations

-### Personal Data Mapping

-All personal data ingested into Data 360 should be mapped to the **Individual entity** whenever possible.
-This ensures:

-- Personal data is included in Data Subject Rights (DSR) requests
-- Consent and preference enforcement works consistently

-If personal data must exist on another standard or custom object, create a clear relationship to the Individual using the Individual ID.

-### Consent and Preference Data

-If ingested data contains consent or preference fields:

-- Map them to objects in the **Privacy Data Model**, or
-- Map them to standard or custom objects that are explicitly related to the Individual

-This keeps consent enforcement centralized and avoids fragmented compliance logic.

 ---